femie15/darey/project 1/project10.md

 `nginx -t`

-now we currently dont have any file in the site-enabled directory. go into the directory `cd /etc/nginx/sites-enabled`
+now we currently dont have any file in the site-enabled directory.

+go into the directory `cd /etc/nginx/sites-enabled`

 we can now link our  "/etc/nginx/sites-available/load_balancer.conf" to "/etc/nginx/sites-enabled" so that nginx can access the configuration.

-`ln -s ../sites-available/load_balancer.conf .` (The last "." means "in this directory")
+`ln -s ../sites-available/load_balancer.conf .` (The last "." means "in this directory") run `ll` to view the linkage

 ![apache](https://github.com/femie15/darey/blob/main/project10/4-link.PNG)

 now when we do `ls` we can now view the load_balancer.conf file. then reload Nginx.

-`systemctl reload nginx`
+`systemctl restart nginx` and `systemctl status nginx` to view

 We can then visit our domain name from our browser and it should load our website.